 Experimental and disease data: The worldwide explosion of molecular data and exponential growth in personal, clinical and life-style data are presenting a monumental challenge alongside an extraordinary discovery opportunity.
 Our discovery team is therefore focused on collecting these data, analyzing them, evaluating their quality and utility, and integrating relevant studies in a format that is appropriate for predictive discovery.
-MED is an example of an internal platform that was created to integrate gene expression data, which now supports multiple internal programs.
+MED and LINKS are examples of internal platforms that were created to integrate gene expression data, which now support multiple internal programs.

 Compugen’s predictive discovery process.
 The process integrates three core assets: extensive biological knowledge, genome and proteome analysis, and experimental and disease data.
 The weight of each of these components in the overall discovery process varies according to the class of targets of interest.